ikatsov/tensor-house/README.md

 ### Approach
 * The most basic models come from the *Introduction to Algorithmic Marketing* book.
     * Book's website - https://www.algorithmicmarketingbook.com/
-* More advanced models use deep learning and reinforcement learning techniques from *The Theory and Pratice of Enterprise AI* book.
+* More advanced models use deep learning and reinforcement learning techniques from *The Theory and Practice of Enterprise AI* book.
     * Book's website - https://www.enterprise-ai-book.com/
 * Most models are based on industrial reports and real-life case studies

 ### Community
-Follow our twitter feed for notifications about meetups and new developments.
+Follow our Twitter feed for notifications about new developments.

 [![Twitter Follow](https://img.shields.io/twitter/follow/ikatsov.svg?style=social)](https://twitter.com/ikatsov)